 The fruit descriptor extraction module processes fruit instances obtained with the instance segmentation method described in \secref{sec:instsegm} and computes their descriptors.
 Given a fruit $\mathcal{F}_i$ and its center $\mathbf{c}_i$, we define with $\mathcal{S}_i \subseteq \mathcal{P}$ the support of $\mathcal{F}_i$ with fixed radius $s$:

-The usage of $\mathcal{S}_i$ instead of $\mathcal{F}_i$ enables the descriptor extraction to account also for the surrounding of the fruit~$\mathcal{F}_i$.
+The usage of $\mathcal{S}_i$ instead of $\mathcal{F}_i$ enables the extraction of the descriptor to also account for the surroundings of the fruit~$\mathcal{F}_i$.
 We want the descriptor to be as discriminative as possible between different fruits, but as similar as possible for the point clouds of the same fruit taken at different points in time.
-Also, the descriptor should be robust to rotation, shape, and color variation.
-Fruits often change their orientation during growth, but also their shape changes substantially.
+In addition, the descriptor should be robust to rotation, shape, and color variation.
+Fruits often change their orientation during growth, but their shape also changes substantially.
 The color changes both due to the growth of the fruit and due to the greenhouse's internal light change (position of the sensor, weather conditions, humidity, artificial light, etc.).

-On top of~\figref{fig:FDM-arch}, the fruit descriptor extraction module architecture is depicted.
-First of all, the fruit support point cloud~$\mathcal{S}_i$~is voxelized using a fixed voxel size~$v$.
-Then, a MinkowskiNet~\citep{choy2019cvpr} encoder processes the voxelized point cloud by leveraging sparse 3D convolutions, capturing multi-scale features through a deep hierarchical structure.
+On top of~\figref{fig:FDM-arch}, the architecture of the fruit descriptor extraction module is depicted.
+First, the fruit support point cloud~$\mathcal{S}_i$~is voxelized using a fixed voxel size~$v$.
+Then, a MinkowskiNet~\cite{choy2019cvpr} encoder processes the voxelized point cloud by leveraging sparse 3D convolutions, capturing multi-scale features through a deep hierarchical structure.

 The encoder is composed of multiple stages that progressively downsample the input spatial dimensions while increasing the number of feature channels.
-It begins with two sparse 3D convolutional layers, each followed by batch normalization (BN)~\citep{ioffe2015icml} and a ReLU, responsible for initial feature extraction from the input sparse tensor.
+It begins with two sparse 3D convolutional layers, each followed by batch normalization (BN)~\cite{ioffe2015icml} and a ReLU, responsible for the initial feature extraction from the input sparse tensor.
 Then, $L$~identical blocks sequentially process the sparse tensor.

-Each block is comprised of three parts.
-The first part performs downsampling (via a convolution with a stride of~2), reducing the spatial resolution while expanding the receptive field.
-The second part comprises a main convolutional path, that applies two sequential 3D sparse convolutions with a~$3\times 3$~kernel, BN, and ReLU activation, expanding the feature channels, and a secondary path consisting of a single convolution with~$1\times 1$ kernel that matches the dimensions of the input to the output, followed by BN.
+Each block consists of three parts.
+The first part performs downsampling (through a convolution with a stride of~2), reducing spatial resolution while expanding the receptive field.
+The second part comprises a main convolutional path that applies two sequential 3D sparse convolutions with a~$3\times 3$~kernel, BN, and ReLU activation, expanding the feature channels, and a secondary path consisting of a single convolution with~$1\times 1$ kernel that matches the dimensions of the input to the output, followed by BN.
 The third part is very similar to the second one, except that the secondary path consists of a simple residual connection.